deftkitten/gen-prog-notes/CSS.md

 ### Control Size of Items When Container Shrinks: `flex-shrink`

-items shrink when width of parent container is smaller than combined widths of all flex items within it
+Items shrink when width of parent container is smaller than combined widths of all flex items within it

-operates like a ratio: the higher the number, the more it will shrink compared to the other items in the container
+-> Operates like a ratio: the higher the number, the more it will shrink compared to the other items in the container
 - For example, if one item has a `flex-shrink = 1` and other has `flex-shrink = 3`, the one with the value of 3 will shrink three times as much as the other

 ### Control Size of Items When Container Expands: `flex-grow`